-Two particularly important points are, first, that, as a matter of English law, it is not necessary for a liability action to already be pending before an owner is permitted to initiate limitation proceedings,36 and second, bringing England in line with many other jurisdictions, a limitation fund can now be constituted by way of a letter of undertaking,37 which offers owners and insurers a significant cost saving.
+Two particularly important points are, first, that, as a matter of English law, it is not necessary for a liability action to already be pending before an owner is permitted to initiate limitation proceedings,33 and second, bringing England in line with many other jurisdictions, a limitation fund can now be constituted by way of a letter of undertaking,34 which offers owners and insurers a significant cost saving.

-33 The Breydon Merchant [1992] 1 Lloyd's Rep 373.
+30 The Breydon Merchant [1992] 1 Lloyd's Rep 373.

-34 Lord Hoffmann in Meridian Global Funds Management Asia Ltd v.
+Lord Hoffmann in Meridian Global Funds Management Asia Ltd v.
 Securities Commission [1995] 3 All ER 918 sets out a comprehensive discussion of the new test and its application.

-35 Griggs, Williams and Farr, Limitation of Liability for Maritime Claims (4th edition, 2004), pages 3 to 6.
+32 Griggs, Williams and Farr, Limitation of Liability for Maritime Claims (4th edition, 2004), pp. 3-6.

-36 Seismic Shipping Inc v.
+33 Seismic Shipping Inc v.
 Total E&P UK Plc (The Western Regent) [2005] EWCA Civ 985.

-37 The Atlantik Confidence [2016] EWHC 2412.
+34 The Atlantik Confidence [2016] EWHC 2412.